 In February 2006, the seed of The Pride Shelter was planted.
-Identifying the lack of safe spaces for LGBTI+ individuals experiencing a crisis/trauma, The Pride Shelter founding team sought to address this need by creating a residential environment where LGBTI+ individuals could find support and safety during a time of need.
+Identifying the lack of affirming spaces for LGBTI+ individuals experiencing a crisis/trauma, The Pride Shelter founding team sought to address this need by creating a residential environment where LGBTI+ individuals could find support and assistance during a time of need.

 After the initial seed was planted, the next three years had the primary focus of fundraising.
 With the enthusiasm and support of the LGBTI+ community, over R1 million was raised.
 With this adequate capital in the bank, the focused moved to a lengthy application process with the City of Cape Town Property Management Services to secure a lease for an old, large, city-owned Victorian house which would meet the requirements of a residential facility.
 Finally, the lease for 1 Molteno Road in Oranjezicht was signed and the process of renovation began.